camunda/camunda-docs/docs/components/modeler/feel/what-is-feel.md

 import { MarkerCamundaExtension } from "@site/src/mdx/MarkerCamundaExtension";

 **Friendly Enough Expression Language (FEEL)** is designed to write expressions in a way that is easily understood by both business professionals and developers.
 In Camunda, FEEL is used to define expressions in the context of both [BPMN](/docs/components/modeler/bpmn/bpmn.md) and [DMN](/docs/components/modeler/dmn/dmn.md) diagrams.
-FEEL is a part of the [DMN specification](http://www.omg.org/spec/DMN/) of the Object Management Group (OMG).
+FEEL is specified in the [DMN specification](https://www.omg.org/spec/DMN/) of the Object Management Group (OMG).

 ## Learning FEEL